PayneLab/SingleCellBenchMark/README.md

 ## Introduction

-All data from the peptide identification tools are soted in the data folder, which are parsed and loaded into pandas dataframes by data_loader.py.
-To make figures 1 and 2 data is aggregated across all tools and stored in a table called megaScript.
+All data from the peptide identification tools are sorted in the data folder, which are parsed and loaded into pandas dataframes by data_loader.py.
+To make Figures 1 and 2, data is aggregated across all tools and stored in a table called megaScript.

 ## Running algorithms
 ### pepetide identifcation